sagemath/sage/src/doc/en/faq/faq-general.rst

 corresponding documentation comes pre-built and can be found under the directory ``SAGE_ROOT/local/share/doc/sage/html/``.
-During the compilation of Sage from source, the HTML version of the documentation is also built in the process.
-To build the HTML version of the documentation, issue the following command from ``SAGE_ROOT``:
+During the compilation of Sage from source, the HTML version of the documentation can be built using its Meson target.
+In the commands below, replace ``builddir`` with the Meson build directory.
+An editable pip installation uses ``build/cpXY``, such as ``build/cp312`` for Python 3.12;
+see :ref:`section-meson-build-directory`.
+To build the HTML version, issue the following command from ``SAGE_ROOT``:

 .. code-block:: console

-    $ ./sage --docbuild --no-pdf-links all html
+    $ meson compile -C builddir doc-html

 Building the PDF version requires that your system has a working LaTeX installation.
 To build the PDF version of the documentation, issue the